 13. The Ruta 40 just outside of El Chaltén

 Take a long walk out of town, about a mile or so, along the famous Ruta 40, Argentina’s longest road, and you’ll see this view of Monte Fitz Roy (the tallest mountain in the middle), the Cerro Torre, and the mountain chain that is on the Patagonia brand label.

-It’s a incredible spot for a photo to make it look as if you’re walking into paradise, and a way to see the entire famous mountain chain all at once.
+It’s an incredible spot for a photo to make it look as if you’re walking into paradise — and a way to see the entire famous mountain chain all at once.
 The view gets better as you continue down the road, so bring along a skateboard if you want to make a day out of it and keep going.

 14. Condor Lookout